-Operating expenses, excluding fair value adjustments and Other Businesses, decreased due to the impact of foreign currency.
-On a constant currency basis, operating expenses, excluding fair value adjustments and Other Businesses, increased slightly as lower expenses within our Financial & Risk segment, primarily from earlier efficiency initiatives, mitigated cost increases in our remaining segments, which included higher investments in certain growth businesses.
-Expenses in the first quarter of 2014 included \$10 million of severance charges.
+In both periods, operating expenses, excluding fair value adjustments and Other Businesses, decreased primarily due to the impact of foreign currency.
+On a constant currency basis, operating expenses, excluding fair value adjustments and Other Businesses, decreased slightly in the third quarter and were essentially unchanged in the nine-month period.
+Both periods reflected lower expenses from earlier efficiency initiatives, primarily in our Financial & Risk segment, partly offset by higher investments in certain growth businesses.
+Additionally, the nine-month period included higher compensation expense due to the timing of our annual salary increases for employees that came into effect in the second quarter of this year compared to the third quarter of last year.
+Expenses in the third quarter and nine-month period of 2014 included \$18 million and \$58 million, respectively, of efficiency-related charges, which were primarily severance.